IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Getting started - Scenario 1 Consume library.md

          ```PowerShell
         Publish-ModuleToTemplateSpecsRG -TemplateFilePath "D:\ResourcesModules\modules\key-vault\vault\main.bicep" -ModuleVersion "0.4.740" -TemplateSpecsRgName 'artifact-rg'  -TemplateSpecsRgLocation 'West Europe' -TemplateSpecsDescription 'CARML KV Template Spec'
         ```
-    If you need to publish more than uno module, you could use the following PowerShell script that calls the `'Publish-ModuleToTemplateSpecsRG'` function for each of the modules:
+    If you need to publish more than one module, you could use the following PowerShell script that calls the `'Publish-ModuleToTemplateSpecsRG'` function for each of the modules:

          ```PowerShell
          $modules = Get-ChildItem -Path '<pathToModulesFolder>' -Recurse -Filter 'main.bicep'